Where are they now? Every Man Utd Academy Player of the Year since 2000

-Cathcart has gone on to establish himself as a reliable Premier League regular with Watford but never made a senior appearance for United.
+Cathcart went on to establish himself as a reliable Premier League regular with Watford, and bedrock of the Northern Ireland defence, but never made a senior appearance for United.

-He was, however, given the honour of being one of the 29 United players sent on loan to Royal Antwerp.
+He was, however, given the honour of being one of the many United players sent on loan to Royal Antwerp.

 2007-08 – Danny Welbeck

 2008-09 – Federico Macheda

 If only someone had written about how Macheda’s career has panned out.
 Oh, right…

 The twin brother of Everton defender and another former United academy product in Michael, Keane played a handful of matches for United’s first team, but his career has been blighted by injuries.

 The striker seems to have found his level in League One – the six goals he scored for Ipswich last term and Wigan this year represent the biggest haul of his career.

 2010-11 – Ryan Tunnicliffe

 Tunnicliffe’s father won £10,000 when his son made his Manchester United debut against Newcastle in 2012, but the midfielder made just one more appearance for the club before being signed by his former coach Rene Muelensteen at Fulham.